This post was originally published on June 7, 2017, and was updated on May 11, 2020.

 A teacher’s job isn’t easy in the best of circumstances.
 They have to figure out how to reach their students and help them progress through lessons, even when each pupil thinks, listens and learns differently.

 Now with the physical classroom taken out of the mix, keeping things on track and organized is even more difficult.
 However, as a teacher, by starting your own teacher blog you can share what challenges you face and what you discover works for you.

-Why you should start a teacher blog
+Why to consider starting a teacher blog

-You can read (and comment on) other teacher blogs for advice, resources and insight, or share experiences and ask for feedback from the community on your own posts.
+You can read (and comment on) other teacher blogs for advice, resources and insight.
+You can share your experiences and ask for feedback from the community on your own posts.

-Do you have a great idea for a classroom activity or a powerful lesson plan?
+Do you have a great idea for an online classroom activity or a powerful lesson plan?
 Sharing ideas is a great way to be more effective with a diverse set of students, and it helps other educators who might be looking for new practices or student-engagement strategies.

 Assessment of methods

-As you come across new ideas or share the ones you’ve tried, see how others have responded.
+As you come across new ideas or share the ones you’ve tried, you can see how others will respond.
 Are your methods the most effective?
-As a whole, are there things you could be doing better?
+Are there things you could be doing better?

 To become a thought leader